top of page

 Time grazing marks across patterned floors.

 This poem was written during fourteen hours spent in a crowded hospital corridor in my emergency department.
-It was inspired, in part, by the medical jargon swirling around me as various dramatic diagnoses were posited... and then discarded, so many multicoloured leaves caught in the wind.
+It was inspired, in part, by the medical jargon swirling around me as various diagnoses were posited... and then discarded, so many multicoloured leaves caught in the wind.

 © 2023 by Harriet R. Lund